 In an examination of operators currently utilizing card payments, the true nature of the business must be masked.
 Merchant bankcard applications are commonly opened as a nursery, flower shop, or consulting company.

 ATMs and cashless ATMs may be a stop-gap measure but add additional regulatory concerns and oversight.

 Hypur’s network enables electronic cannabis payments, for consumers and B2B transactions, to be done in complete transparency with all parties involved.

 Although cannabis banking is moving in a positive direction, the pace is too slow and the scope too limited to meet the needs of this rapidly growing industry.

 The initial reluctance of financial institutions to service cannabis businesses was entirely understandable given the ongoing disparity between state and federal law.
-But beginning with the issuance of the FinCEN Guidance we now have a four and a half long sample size to drawn from.
+But beginning with the issuance of the FinCEN Guidance we now have a four and a half page long sample size to draw from.